eebssk1/clevo-insyde-uefi-settings-show-all/README.md

 # well
 Please improve this if you find such values on other models。And sorry for my bad english,any contribution is welcome！

+# other
+You can find more informations here > https://www.bios-mods.com/forum/Thread-READ-FIRST-Access-Advanced-settings-through-EFI-shell?page=42